 Abandoned city Panam Nagar in Sonargaon. © Photo Credit: Raw Hasan.

-Sonargaon was the old capital of Bengal in the medieval period.
-It was a mint capital beside Gaur.
-Although gone is the heritage of the old capital, there still are some interesting things to spend a day in Sonargaon.
-The main attraction to visit Sonargaon would be the abandoned merchant city, Panam Nagar.
-Built on the colonial period, this was a city of wealthy Hindu merchants to fled to India during riots after the partition in the subcontinent.
+The main attraction of Sonargaon is the abandoned merchant city, Panam Nagar.
+Built in the early 19th century during British rule, this was a city of wealthy Hindu cotton merchants who fled to India during riots after the partition of the Indian sub-continent in 1947 and the Indo-Pak war in 1965.
 They intended to return someday, which never happened.
-Nowadays, this is a fully abandoned city of 52 houses built on a single street.
+Nowadays, this is an entirely abandoned city of 52 houses built on a single street, forming a ghost city and the main tourist attraction of Sonargaon.

-Other attractions of Sonargaon are the 15th-century Goaldi Mosque and the Folk-arts and Crafts Museum.
-Sonargaon comes as number thirteen on our list of the best places to visit in Bangladesh.
+Other attractions of Sonargaon are the Folk-arts and Crafts Museum, 16th-century Goaldi Mosque, the tomb of Ghiyasuddin Azam Shah, the 3rd independent sultan of Bengal in the 14th century, whose capital was Sonargaon, and the interesting sandbank islands of river Meghna.
+Sonargaon is number fifteen on our list of the best places to visit in Bangladesh.